 “I love Nigerian Jollof 100 percent, but when I go to New York or I am in Ghana, my friend’s wife makes this crazy Ghana Jollof with some goat meat…it is bad!”
 Wizkid said.

 2. Nigeria Jollof Tastes Funny! – Sister Deborah

 Ghanaian musician, Sister Deborah took the Ghana-Nigeria jollof rice war to a whole new level.
-The beautiful singer could not hold back her love for the Ghanaian jollof and her ‘disgust’ for its Nigeria counterpart, so she went ahead to put it into song for the whole world to hear her voice!
+The beautiful singer could not hold back her love for the Ghanaian Jollof and her ‘disgust’ for its Nigeria counterpart, so she went ahead to put it in a song for the whole world to hear her voice!

 The video below says it all.

 3. Nigeria Jollof Is Delicious! – Mark Zuckerberg

 You wouldn’t believe that the Jollof Rice War has gone ahead to involve the founder of the most patronized social media network in the world, Mark Zuckerberg.
 The American billionaire visited Nigeria in 2016 and could not hide his feelings for the Nigerian Jollof, he took to Facebook Live and expressed his love for the country’s red pot.

 Zuckerberg’s decision to not compare Nigeria and Ghana Jollof made Nigerians believe they’ve won the war.
 But, Mark leaked the secret – he said he was warned not to wade into the controversial comparison!
 Moreover, he may not have tasted Ghana Jollof.